glfw/glfw/README.md

  - [stb\_image\_write](https://github.com/nothings/stb) for writing images to disk
  - [Vulkan headers](https://www.khronos.org/registry/vulkan/) for Vulkan tests

-The Vulkan example additionally requires the Vulkan SDK to be installed, or it will not be included in the build.
-On macOS you need to provide the path to the MoltenVK SDK manually as it has no standard installation location.
+The Vulkan example additionally requires the LunarG Vulkan SDK to be installed, or it will not be included in the build.
+On macOS you need to provide the path to the SDK manually as it has no standard installation location.

 The documentation is generated with [Doxygen](http://doxygen.org/) if CMake can find that tool.